codecrypto-academy/pfm-web2.5-jun25/README.md

 ### Installation Verification

-1. Access `http://localhost:3000` to verify the application is running
+1. Access `http://localhost:3000` (or the port shown in the terminal) to verify the application is running
-2. Verify Docker connection at `http://localhost:3000/api/networks`
+2. Verify Docker connection at `http://localhost:3000/api/networks` (adjust port if different)

 ## Usage Guide